ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openknx/README.md

 ### 0.2.7 (2022-08-26)

--   bugfix: fix issue with writing to dpt 19 object
+-   bugfix: fix issue with writing to DPT-19 object

 ### 0.2.6 (2022-07-09)